-To be elected, each of the three directors nominated in Proposal No. 1 must receive a plurality of the votes properly cast, meaning that the three director nominees receiving the highest number of affirmative votes will be elected as directors.
+To be elected, each of the two directors nominated in Proposal No. 1 must receive a plurality of the votes properly cast, meaning that the two director nominees receiving the highest number of affirmative votes will be elected as directors.
 You may vote for all the director nominees, withhold authority to vote your shares for all the director nominees or withhold authority to vote your shares with respect to any one or more of the director nominees.
-Withholding authority to vote your shares will have no effect on the election of those nominees.
+Withholding authority to vote your shares with respect to one or more director nominees will have no effect on the election of those nominees.
 Broker nonvotes will have no effect on the election of the nominees.